mrglaster/Speech-To-Text-Messenger/README.md

-## Speech-to-text messenger Va1.0
+## Speech to-text messenger
-Messenger allowing users exchange text &amp; utomaticly transcribed voice messages, images and other files.
+Messenger allowing users exchange text &amp; automaticly transcribed voice messages, images and other files.
 It was developed as my school project in 2018-2019